 How many class intakes are there?

-– The Environmental Health (After Degree) and Graduate Diploma in Environmental Public Health Practice have two class intakes each year, in May and September.
+– The Environmental Health (After Degree) has two class intakes each year, in May and September.

 Where can I complete the practicum portion of the program (ENVH 561)?

 – Students must apply to a CIPHI approved health authority anywhere in Canada to complete a practicum.
 Students will have the opportunity to apply to Alberta Health Services for a practicum position.